Sam Houston visits Frazier and UTEP - WTOP News

 BOTTOM LINE: UTEP faces Sam Houston after Otis Frazier III scored 21 points in UTEP’s 70-60 victory against the Louisiana Tech Bulldogs.

-The Miners are 8-0 on their home court.
+The Miners have gone 8-0 at home.
 UTEP is 2-1 in games decided by 3 points or fewer.

 UTEP’s average of 7.7 made 3-pointers per game is 1.4 fewer made shots on average than the 9.1 per game Sam Houston gives up.
-Sam Houston has shot at a 47.0% clip from the field this season, 5.5 percentage points above the 41.5% shooting opponents of UTEP have averaged.

-The Miners and Bearkats match up Saturday for the first time in CUSA play this season.
+Sam Houston scores 14.9 more points per game (80.4) than UTEP allows (65.5).

-TOP PERFORMERS: Kevin Kalu is averaging 6.5 points and 5.4 rebounds for the Miners.
+TOP PERFORMERS: Frazier is averaging 14.1 points, 3.1 assists and two steals for the Miners.

-Lamar Wilkerson is scoring 19.0 points per game and averaging 3.4 rebounds for the Bearkats.
+Brennen Burns is averaging 6.3 points, 3.3 assists and 1.6 steals for the Bearkats.

 LAST 10 GAMES: Miners: 8-2, averaging 71.9 points, 28.8 rebounds, 13.0 assists, 11.4 steals and 3.3 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 63.9 points per game.